Growth hacking is THE buzzword for startups. Forget “pivoting” and “iterating.” It’s all about growth hacking.

 Modern software products are entirely different from traditional products and so is their distribution.

 Marketers felt that they had to consider budgets, expenses, conversions, etc.

 A growth hacker does not care about any of these things.
 Sean, in his own words, was looking for “a person whose true north is growth.”

 As growth is the make-or-break metric for startups (either they grow fast enough or they die), that’s the only metric that a growth hacker cares about.

 An engineer can be a growth hacker, just as much as a marketer can.
 What matters is their focus.

 Due to the startup culture, they often have to use analytical, inexpensive, creative and innovative ways to exponentially grow their company’s customer base.

-That’s the only thing a growth hacker does.
+That’s the only thing that a growth hacker does.

 Growth hacking can potentially be done offline.
 For example, McDonald’s popping up at every interstate highway exit in the 1950’s might be considered growth hacking.

-They realized that interstate highways were gonna be big, so they showed up where they knew customers would be in great quantities.
+They realized that interstate highways were gonna be big, so they showed up where they knew customers would be in large quantities.